IBM/build-custom-stt-model-with-diarization/WIKI.md

 # Short Title

-Build a custom Speech to Text model with diarization capabilites
+Build a custom Speech to Text model with speaker diarization capabilites

 # Long Title